Kyler Murray Would Be Foolish to Burn Easier NFL Riches for High-Risk MLB Future

 Neither of them had to wait long to start.
 Chances are Murray wouldn't have to either.
 And because it's easier than ever for quarterbacks to succeed in the NFL—Kevin Clark of The Ringer has more on that—Murray could also quickly follow Mayfield's and Jackson's paths to early stardom.

 It would soon be time for Murray to get paid even more.
-If his rookie contract resembled Mayfield's and Jackson's—four years with a club option for a fifth—he would likely become a free agent after the 2023-2024 season.
-If he doesn't sign a big deal before then, that would be his path to one.
+If his rookie contract resembled Mayfield's and Jackson's—four years with a club option for a fifth—he would likely become a free agent after the 2023 season.
+If he hadn't signed a big deal before then, that would be his path to one.

 With football, there's the obvious concern of a serious injury ruining everything during or after Murray's career.
 But quarterback has always been a relatively safe position, and the NFL has been going to extremes to make it even safer.